 Johnson was indicted on a felony charge of violating her oath of office and a misdemeanor count of obstructing police for her role in the investigation.
 Authorities have released little information on Johnson's actions other than to say she never disclosed that she asked the second prosecutor to advise police in the immediate aftermath of Arbery’s killing.

-"Paul McCartney & Wings - Maybe I'm Amazed" now playing on The Eagle, the Riverbend's only Classic Rock station.
+"Billy Idol - White Wedding" now playing on The Eagle, the Riverbend's only Classic Rock station.
 Check out Riverbender Radio Today and Listen to Win!

 Get breaking news, sports, obits, shop local deals, weather forecasts, classifieds, video and more delivered directly to your email inbox.